zaikio/zai-docs/docs/guide/launchpad/default-integration.md

 }
 ```

-3. Add an endpoint to your app that is called `current_person.json` that returns the same data as `api/v1/person.json` (see [Directory API Specification](/api/directory/)).
+3. Add an endpoint to your app that is called `current_person.json` that returns the same data as `api/v1/person.json` (see [Zaikio Hub API Specification](/api/directory/)).
 This encapsulation is required so that the JSON Web token is not exposed.

 :::: tabs